HIKING

 Neah Bay - Shi Shi Beach

-Shi Shi Beach is located west of Neah Bay and is part of Olympic National Park and Olympic Coast National Marine Sactuary.
+Shi Shi Beach is located west of Neah Bay and is part of Olympic National Park and Olympic Coast National Marine Sanctuary.
 Shi Shi (pronounced shy-shy) was named "best nature beach" by the Travel Channel.
 The Makah Tribe, whose reservation borders Shi Shi to the Ozette River beaches, is rebuilding the Shi Shi Beach Trail for easier access.
 However, the stunning seastacks, caves and arches, as well as the fascinating miniature life in numerous tidepools, make it well worth the effort (about three miles).
 Located on the south end of Shi Shi Beach, Point of Arches is probably the most stunning set of sea stacks you'll ever see, with bold arches, intriguing tunnels and amazing tide pools.

 Directions: